utnet-org/utility-readonly/runtime/unc-vm-runner/RUNTIMES.md

 serialization and deserialization of the module.

-In order to realistically evaluate the performance of a runtime it is important to understand how the NEAR validator utilizes the runtime to implement its functionality.
+In order to realistically evaluate the performance of a runtime it is important to understand how the UNC validator utilizes the runtime to implement its functionality.
 Somewhat simplified view
 is:

 1. A module containing Wasm code in binary format is parsed and instrumented;